 MODIFICATIONS

+Emission Point AA-023 has been removed from the permit.
+All activities associated with the former strip mill have been discontinued and removed from operation.

-No physical changes have been denoted at the facility since the previous permitting action.
+No other physical changes have been denoted at the facility since the previous permitting action.
 Performance stack testing for PM for Emission Point AA-012 has been included on a 5-year basis to demonstrate compliance with the 0.3 gr/dscf PM limitation.
 The previous performance stack test was completed in 2013.

 No other significant changes were made to the permit requirements for the facility.